On Memorial Day weekend, 2020, we salute all service members by re-posting one of our most popular stories about World War II.

 “Mama says she’s gonna fix you a plate,” the boy said.

-Thanks again, but wouldn’t work either, Dad explained, because he had to use a whistle and hand signals if any more vehicles came that way.
+Thanks again, but that wouldn’t work either, Dad explained, because he had to use a whistle and hand signals if any more vehicles came that way.
 He wouldn’t be able to stop and eat.

 “I sure hated to turn that dinner down,” Dad added.
 “We’d been eating cold rations for a week, and the smell of the chicken frying and all that good food was pure torture!”